semlanik/qtprotobuf/README.md

 >**Note:** enabled by default if MULTI option provided

-#### qtprotobuf_link_archive
+#### qtprotobuf_link_target

-qtprotobuf_link_archive is cmake helper function that links whole archive to your library or executable target.
+qtprotobuf_link_target is cmake helper function that links generated protobuf target to your binary.
 It's useful when you try to link generated target to shared library or/and to executable that doesn't utilize all protobuf generated classes directly from C++ code, but requires them from QML.

 ***Parameters:***